 Research brief Higher education institutions have a strategically important role to play in our economy.
 They are the centres of research excellence, the intellectual factories which turn out the UK’s most valuable export (its high skilled people) and they are anchored in a place, often with decades if not centuries of history.
 But their role […]

-Research brief It is impossible to maintain a vibrant labour market without an effective skills system.
+Localis, supported by the County Council’s Network, is currently undertaking a major new research project into local labour market influencing.
+It is impossible to maintain a vibrant labour market without an effective skills system.
 That we repeatedly attempt to do so suggests this point needs making.
-Politicians, caught between GCSE league tables and a myopic focus on the role of universities in a future economy, fail to see how a small amount of […]
+Politicians, caught between GCSE league tables and a myopic […]

 Research brief No plan to solve the housing crisis is complete without lauding itself as radical.
 This year’s Housing White Paper describes its “bold, radical vision” to fix a broken housing market.
 The 2015 productivity plan included “radical measures to shake up the planning system”.
 A 2007 green paper promised “radical change” in delivering homes […]